mightymango/parse-mailtrap-adapter/README.md

 			fromAddress: 'your@sender.address',
 			user: 'Your mailtrap username',
 			password: 'Your mailtrap password',
-			//Somtimes the user email is not in the 'email' field, the email is search first in
-			//email field, then in username field, if you have the user email in another field
-			//You can specify here
-			//emailField: 'username',
 			templates: {
 			    //This template is used only for reset password email
 				resetPassword: {